gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    The DTLS endpoint needs if necessary fragment the handshake into multiple records each meeting the known MTU limit of the path between SCTP endpoints.
-Each DTLS handshake message fragment is encapsulated in a CRYPTO chunk.
-The DTLS instance SHALL use DTLS retransmission to repair any packet losses of handshake message fragment.
+Each DTLS handshake message fragment is encapsulated in a DATA chunk with Protection Engine PPID.
+   The DTLS instance SHALL NOT use DTLS retransmission to repair any packet losses of handshake message fragment.

    Both SCTP endpoints SHALL perform authentication of the peer endpoint.
 This may require exchange or input from the ULP